HxxThSwggr/Vanilla-Hexx/README.md

 # #'s Lovely Vanilla Modpack
-A minecraft modpack of mods I play with.
+A minecraft modpack of mods, resource- and shader-packs I play with.
 Nothing game changing in the sense of the game's content.
 Mainly optimization and make-up.

 ## Lists
 #### mod_list.txt